-The purpose of this post is to answer the question what were Adam Smith’s views on Socialism.
-Some people believe Adam Smith was a socialists.
+The purpose of this post is to answer the question of what were Adam Smith’s views on Socialism.
+Some people believe Adam Smith was a socialist.
 What would Smith think of the world today and the state-run economies?
 Is it all that bad?

->

-> The key point people do not understand about Adam Smith’s capitalism is, it is not a zero sum game.
+The key point people do not understand about Adam Smith’s capitalism is, it is not a zero-sum game.
 That is, just because someone makes a lot of money does not mean you lose.
 It usually means you win.
 Economics is a positive sum game.
-I hope people in government are enlighten and understand this or the general poverty of the nation will increase.
+I hope people in government are enlightened and understand this or the general poverty of the nation will increase.

->

-> Taxes and Socialism
+Taxes and Socialism

 What determines the level of socialism in a country?
 It is the tax levied by the government.
 Taxes are the defining characteristic of socialism.
 Government debt is nothing more than a deferred tax.
 Therefore, large deficits and debt is a tax.
 The level which a government taxes people on productive work is the level in which a country exist on the spectrum of freedom or socialism.